 When the airplane is delivered from the factory it is supplied with a Pilot's Operating Handbook and supplemental data covering optional equipment installed in the airplane.

 In addition, the owner may purchase the following:

-AA-5 Series Maintenance Manual AA-5 Series Illustrated Parts Catalog
+AA-5 Series Maintenance Manual AA-5 Series Illustrated Parts Catalog sure that the file is current.
+The following checklist contains a listing of required documents:

 AIRPLANE FILE